 - 1. Close monitoring of the recipient's performance to verify the results proposed by the applicant; - 2.
 Collaboration during the performance of the scope of work; - 3.
-In accordance with 2 CFR 317 and 2 CFR 318, as appropriate, review of proposed procurements; - 4.
+In accordance with the applicable regulations at 2 CFR 200 Subpart D (200.317 through 200.326) as appropriate, review of proposed procurements; - 4.
 Approving qualifications of key personnel (the EPA does not have authority to select employees or contractors employed by the recipient); and - 5.
 Review and comment on content of publications (printed or electronic) prepared under the cooperative agreement (the final decision on the content of reports rests with the recipient).